 Walkie Talkies have many uses.
 Whether you’re looking for ones that are good just for fun, a hobby, for work, vacations, moves, emergencies, or for your kids, there are plenty of options to choose from.
 There are different brands, different distances, different prices and battery life and so on.
 So, which one do you choose when you need a reliable long-range walkie talkie?

-Today, we are going to show you the ten best long-range walkie talkies that we found for 2019.
+Today, we are going to show you the ten best long-range walkie talkies that we found.
 We’ll provide you with all of the information that we’ve gathered that will help you make the best decision for your individual needs, and explain why they’re our favorites.
 We will also provide you with our top picks from the list, and a handy buyer’s guide.

 Disclaimer: When we talk about ranges, we are using the values provided by the manufacturer.
 Those are based on and achieved only under absolutely perfect conditions, meaning no sight obstruction (empty field).
 During real use, in a city or forest, you’ll never see those ranges.
 A good indicator for actual range is transmitting power (measured in watt).